DOD Should Improve Accuracy of Its Data on Congressional Clearance of Projects as It Reevaluates Counterterrorism

 Recommendation for Executive Action

 Comments: DOD concurred with our recommendation and DOD officials indicated that they will correct the historical congressional notification clearance data for Yemen and ensure it is correct going forward, with the goal of having correct data by May, 2015.
 They also noted there is a policy in place requiring the congressional notification clearance date entered into the database to be drawn from the e-mail from the DOD Comptroller's office indicating the clearance date.
 In order to correct the historical data, DOD will try to find documents showing the actual clearance dates, but when those are unavailable, DOD will add fifteen days to the date of the congressional notification.
 As of November 2017, DOD had not provided documentation in response to our requests for a status update regarding this recommendation.
-As of June 25, 2018, we are continuing to monitor these efforts to determine when they have been completed.
+As of September 17, 2018, we are continuing to monitor these efforts to determine when they have been completed.

 Recommendation: To further improve the ability of U.S. government agencies and others to assess the timeliness of U.S. security assistance to Yemen, the Secretary of Defense should take steps to improve the accuracy of data used to track when Section 1206 projects are congressionally cleared for implementation.